Sadly, the Future Is No Longer What It Was: Recording, release, and artwork

-Sadly, the Future Is No Longer What It Was was recorded in Berlin from December to March 2009, which was winter.
+Sadly, the Future Is No Longer What It Was was recorded in Berlin from December 2008 to March 2009, which was winter.
 Sadlys recording process was at a very agitated time in Kirby's life; whenever the agitation stopped, he would go back to recording the album.
 He would drink and be with various girls, which according to him, made Sadly "quite interesting" for being released at this time.
 He added: "It was an incredibly fun time, but the work was very difficult, and emotionally I probably wasn't the best."
 Noting comparisons of the album with the work of Eno, Kirby said "it's kind of lazy to say anything which has a certain kind of ambience is related to Brian Eno..."
 He felt his new work under his own name is "in the middle ground" between his work as the Caretaker and the Stranger.
 In another interview, he continued stating the difference between V/Vm and the albums under his own name: "Sometimes it's good to flip things around 180 degrees, and say 'Instead of smashing something apart, I'm going to make something much more beautiful now'."

 Sadly, the Future Is No Longer What It Was was released on 1 September 2009.
-It was first issued as three CDs in 2009 but would later be reissued on six vinyls in 2010, featuring artwork by Ivan Seal.
+It was first issued as three CDs in 2009 but would later be reissued on six LP in 2010, featuring artwork by Ivan Seal.
 Kirby initially intended for it to be a single CD, which would make the album be very different than what it is now.
 He described Sadly as "the soundtrack to a world in decline, the heroism of modern life, a document of loss, an essay in gloom".